auto-pts/auto-pts/README.md

 # Community

 Use this [link](https://discord.com/invite/Ck7jw53nU2) to join Discord server.
-After that enter #qualification channel (under Bluetooth section).
+After that enter [#bt-qualification](https://discord.com/channels/720317445772017664/733036879062106264) channel (under Bluetooth section).
 Although Discord server is for Zephyr Project topics are not limited to Zephyr.

 You may also seek IUT specific help on: